pvieytes/dtl/README.md

 and run `rebar get-deps`, then `rebar compile`.
 Refer to the [rebar documentation](https://github.com/basho/rebar) if this is unclear.

+The `dtl` application must be started for the engine to work at all.
+Include this in your application so that it is run before you use `dtl`:

+    `ok = application:start(dtl).`

+Right now this might seem funny because DTL is mostly a library application, but it is needed for application config to work.
+It also allows DTL to have some optimizations in the future via its own services.

 ##3.
 Configuration

 These are the application-wide environment variables.
 Set them like you